Former Adjunct Senior Fellow, Transatlantic Security Program

-Ms. Smith comes to CNAS while serving as a Senior Vice President at Beacon Global Strategies LLC.
-Prior to joining Beacon, she served as the Deputy National Security Advisor to the Vice President of the United States from April 2012 to June 2013.
+From 2012-2013, she served as the Deputy National Security Advisor to the Vice President of the United States.
 In addition to advising the Vice President on a wide range of foreign and defense policy issues, she represented him in Cabinet and Deputies level interagency meetings.
 During March and April of 2013, she served as the Acting National Security Advisor to the Vice President.

-Prior to her posting at the White House, she served as the Principal Director for European and NATO Policy in the Office of the Secretary of Defense in the Pentagon.
-In that capacity, Ms. Smith acted as the principal staff assistant and advisor to the Assistant Secretary of Defense for International Security Affairs for all matters falling within the broad spectrum of NATO and European policy.
-Her office also managed the Department’s bilateral relationships with 31 European countries.
+Before her post at the White House, she served for three years as the Principal Director for European and NATO Policy in the Office of the Secretary of Defense in the Pentagon.
+In that capacity, Ms. Smith acted as the principal advisor to the Assistant Secretary of Defense for International Security Affairs for all matters falling within the broad spectrum of NATO and European policy.
+Her office managed the Department’s bilateral relationships with 31 European countries.
 In January 2012, she was awarded the Office of the Secretary of Defense Medal for Exceptional Public Service.

 Recent Publications & News